wix/stylable/docs/guides/project-commons.md

 # Project Commons

-The goal of the project file is to contain the CSS commons for the project, including [variables](../references/variables.md), [component variants](./component-variants.md) and [shared-classes](./shared classes.md).
+The goal of the project file is to contain the CSS commons for the project, including [variables](../references/variables.md), [component variants](./component-variants.md) and [shared classes](./shared-classes.md).

 In the following code, you can see a project with:
  * 2 colors and 2 font sizes variables